Select

 sel expression [flags]

-(tab) case a statements
+(tab)case a statements

-[(tab) case else statements]
+[(tab)case else statements]

-You can place all in single line:
+All can be in single line:

 sel(expression [flags]) case a statements ... [case else statements]